 Secured loans are called such because they’re backed up with some kind of security that’s typically called a collateral.

 A collateral is something you pledge to signify your intent to pay back the loan in good faith.
-Your collateral may come in the form of a pre-existing property.
-Or even the exact property or equipment you’re purchasing with the proceeds from your secured loan.
+Your collateral may come in the form of a pre-existing property, or even the exact property or equipment you’re purchasing with the proceeds from your secured loan.
+Businesses may also use accounts receivable as a type of asset to provide security for a secured loan.
+The importance of asset security in the lending process cannot be overstated, as it directly affects loan terms and approval.

 In the event that you default on the loan, the lender will claim ownership of your collateral to cover for the money you haven’t paid.
 Bear in mind that this happens automatically and without the need for a court order.